A method to challenge symmetries in data with self-supervised learning: Introduction

-\paragraph{Context} This is an example of self-supervised learning, in which models are trained on tasks derived from the data themselves without the external labels which would be needed for supervised learning.
-Self-supervision commonly helps to teach models about structures in the data such that other objectives are learned more efficiently \cite{ dosovitskiy2014iscriminative, multitaskself2017, oord2019representation, devlin2019bert, chen2020simple, grill2020bootstrap}.
+\paragraph{Context} Our `which is real?' method uses an example of self-supervised learning, in which one trains models to perform tasks derived from the data themselves without external labels --- with external labels, it would be supervised learning.
+In common practice, self-supervision helps to teach models about structures in the data, such that they later become more useful for other tasks~\cite{ dosovitskiy2014iscriminative, multitaskself2017, oord2019representation, devlin2019bert, chen2020simple, grill2020bootstrap, pmlr-v139-radford21a }.
 Our emphasis is not on the training, however, but on the models' performance with the self-supervised `which is real?' task itself.